molx/NetWheels/README.md

 NetWheels is a a web application to create high quality peptide helical wheel and net projections.
 It is usually availabe at our lab server at [http://lbqp.unb.br/NetWheels](http://lbqp.unb.br/NetWheels).
 If the server is not available or if you want to run it locally, you can download the source code from this repository.

-NetWheels is also available at [https://netwheels.herokuapp.com/](https://netwheels.herokuapp.com/).
-This mirror may take a minute to open.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.